riceset/Hugo/content/articles/Introduction to Vim.md

 `edit` or `e` open a file in Vim.
 (On a new tab for example.)

 ## Macros
-Start / Stop recording a macro with `q` on one of Vim’s 26 registers (a-z) Use `@` with the register key to play the recorded macro.
+Start / Stop recording a macro with `q` on one of Vim’s 26 registers (a-z).
+Use `@` with the register key to play the recorded macro.
 You can play it `n` times with `n@q` with `q` being the register.